awrennuit/sql-to-do-list/README.md

 - Postgres

 ## Future Plans
-The styling was intentionally made with this horrible, unfriendly aesthetic.
-I will make the styling less ugly and hard-to-use, add the ability to have more than one to-do list, and dry the code out more.
+- Allow user to have more than one list

 Thanks to everyone at Prime for being there to support me and help me grow as a programmer and as a person.